abcdesktopio/docs/opsdocs/docs/advanced/4.4/storage/nfs.md

 ```

 !!! note
-    Here there is no need to specify a persistent volume template to pyos as `nfs-subdir-external-provisioner` will deal with it automaticaly.
+    There is no need to specify a PersistentVolume template for pyos, as `nfs-subdir-external-provisioner` handles it automatically.

-Then, tell pyos to delete the persistent volume claim on user's pod delete but to keep the persistent volume as we defined storage class retain policy as `Retain` earlier.
+Then, configure pyos to delete the PersistentVolumeClaim when a user's pod is deleted, while retaining the PersistentVolume consistent with the `Retain` reclaim policy defined for the storage class.

 ```
 desktop.removepersistentvolume: False
 desktop.removepersistentvolumeclaim: True
 ```

-Finaly, update `od.config` configmap and restart pyos to apply the changes we made
+Finally, update the `od.config` ConfigMap and restart pyos to apply the changes.

 ```
 kubectl create -n abcdesktop configmap abcdesktop-config --from-file=od.config -o yaml --dry-run=client | kubectl replace -n abcdesktop -f -